10 Best Gibson Les Paul Alternatives

 In the past, even the biggest Epiphone Les Paul fans had a couple of complaints.
 Firstly, the electronics we're sometimes lacking.
 Not that the hardware and electronics weren't up to par with what you'd expect from a guitar in its price range, because if you were an intermediate guitarist even back then it was tough to beat an Epi LP.

 Secondly-and this is the thing that I always felt separated Epiphone from Gibson-the pickups were subpar.
-They were always impressive for a $500 guitar, but not up to Gibson standards by a long shot.
+They were always among the best electric guitars under $500, but not up to Gibson standards by a long shot.

-More importantly, they feature Epiphone's seriously upgraded ProBucker pickups.
+The Les Paul Standard PRO features Epiphone's upgraded ProBucker pickups.
 These are much improved, and offer more clarity, warmth and texture than I've ever heard in a stock Epiphone until now.
 While Gibson pickups are still superior, considering the price difference you might find no need to upgrade your shiny new Epiphone Les Paul.

 The Epiphone Les Paul Standard Plustop PRO also shows off some pretty burst and see-through tops, as their name would indicate.